defistario/defistar-docs/METHODOLOGY.md

 Total Borrowed / Total Supplied
 Utilisation ratios exceeding 90% indicate liquidity strain and trigger immediate safety warnings, as high utilisation increases withdrawal and liquidation risk.

-Market Sentiment
-Market sentiment is derived using Least Squares Linear Regression applied to rolling 48-hour data snapshots.
-This allows us to estimate short-term market direction and identify accelerating or decelerating trends in lending demand.

 3. Risk Radar & Safety Score

 Protocol safety is assessed through a combination of automated audits and historical analysis.
 The Safety Score (0–100) is calculated using a weighted model across three core dimensions: